-Metric 24 Percentage of disconnections due to non-payment Description In selected cases suppliers and or DSOs can disconnect consumers from electricity and gas networks due to non-payment.
+Metric 24 Percentage of disconnections due to non-payment Description In selected cases suppliers and/or DSOs can disconnect consumers from electricity and gas networks due to non-payment.
 Purpose This metric should be used to assess the level of protection against disconnections due to non-payment, in conjunction with metric 23 on disconnection notification time.
 Specific consumer protection legislation foresees a number of provisions to mitigate disconnecting household consumers in cases of non-payment of bills.
 However, if those consumers continue to fail to pay their bills, suppliers and DSOs can disconnect them.
-Most MSs have installed a procedure for disconnections, which foresees a certain period between non-payment and disconnection to settle due amounts.
+Most MSs have installed a procedure for disconnections, which foresees a certain period between non-payment and disconnection, to settle due amounts.
 That is why this metric should be assessed in conjunction with the other metric on disconnections If prepayment meters are widely distributed and used as a tool to manage debt, the proportion of new prepayment meters installed for debt (and especially if they are accompanied by a Court order) should be monitored alongside the number of disconnections for debt.
-Source of data Retailers and/or regulated companies Quantification To quantify this metric the NRA should use the following step-by-step approach: 1.
+Source of data Retailers and/or regulated companies.
+The ADR/Ombudsman organisation may be considered as a source for information as well.
+Quantification To quantify this metric the NRA should use the following step-by-step approach: 1.
 Determine the number of disconnected households due to non-payment t for electricity and gas separately during a given year; 2.
 Determine the share of disconnections by dividing the number of disconnections by the total amount of household metering points for electricity and gas separately during the same year.
 If applicable, determine also the number of new prepayment meters installed for debt, using the same reference year as that used for disconnections.
 In case the regulated company (DSO) does not know the exact reason for a disconnection, as a proxy the total amount of disconnections by the DSO per request of the supplier, can be assessed.
-Unit of measure % of total electricity and/or gas disconnections in a given year Data completeness NRAs should have access to such information as part of their existing market monitoring of 3 rd Package indicators.
+Frequency The metric should be measured annually.
+Unit of measure Percentage of total electricity and/or gas disconnections in a given year, and if available: number and percentage of prepayment meters installed for debt.
+Data completeness NRAs should have access to such information as part of their existing market monitoring of 3 rd Package indicators.